buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 In Chapter 4, ‘Getting From A → B’, **I’ll tie everything together by introducing the idea of ‘journey mapping’ and ‘user flows’**.
 By focusing on how pages are connected together I’ll explore the last piece of the user interface jigsaw: **considering how users move through an interface**, getting from A → B.

-With the Chapter 2-4 context mapped out, let’s get down to business and explore the fundamental building blocks of user interfaces: elements.
+With the overview of Chapters 2-4 mapped out, let’s get down to business and explore the fundamental building blocks of user interfaces, exploring how elements are created.